 What is an introductory home loan?

-An introductory home loan offers a discounted interest rate for a short period of time, typically one or two years.
-The rate is usually substantially lower than the majority of rates on the market which is what makes them attractive.
+An introductory home loan means a discounted interest rate for a set period of time, anything from six months to a few years.
+The rate is usually substantially lower than the equivalent ongoing rate, and will often also be lower than many of the other products available on the market.

-The interest rate the introductory loan switches to at the end of the introductory period is known as the ‘ongoing rate’ or ‘revert rate’ - which you may have heard of through fixed-rate loans.
+The interest rate the introductory loan switches to at the end of the introductory period is known as the 'ongoing rate' or 'revert rate' which you may have heard of in relation to fixed-rate loans.

 See also: Fixed vs variable home loans: What to consider